What Is Borax and How Is It Used?

 Borax Uses

 Borax has many uses on its own, plus it is an ingredient in other products.
-Here are some uses of borax powder and pure borax in water:
+Here are some ways that you might use borax powder and pure borax in water:

-• Insect killer, particularly in roach killing products and as moth-preventative (ten percent solution on wool)
+• Insect killer, particularly in roach-killing products and as a moth-preventative (ten percent solution on wool)

 • Fungicide